 No. I’m not saying that none of these things had ever been done in cinema before.
 I’m only saying that never before had so many perfect things been brought together in a single film—particularly in the often less-respected genre of science fiction.
 Nothing before had left such an impact on science fiction and changed the heights of the genre forever.
 If there is such a movie that had done this, I’ve yet to see it.

 I could go on with this, summarizing more of the story we already know, pointing out exceptional things we’ve already seen and applauded.
 If it took any longer to prove my point, I’d take the time.
 However, even now, already, the reasons for the uniqueness, influence, and effects of Alien are obvious.
 The story, the monster, the heroine, the total movie experience were all beyond anything done before.
-They were, perhaps, to use a fitting hyperbole, as far beyond anything before, as the Nostromo and its crew was beyond us.
+They were, perhaps, to use a fitting hyperbole, as far beyond anything done before as LV-426 is beyond Earth.

-Just in case you’re in the mood for a little more of the visuals, here’s the original 1979 ALIEN tralier.
+Just in case you’re in the mood for a little more of the visuals (and a bit of nostalgia), here’s the original 1979 ALIEN tralier.

 For a description of Rocket Rating 10, click on the Rocket Meter above!